giampaolo/psutil/docs/index.rst

 .. _const-pstatus:
 .. data:: PROCFS_PATH

-  The path of the /proc filesystem on Linux (defaults to "/proc").
-You may want to re-set this in case /proc is mounted elsewhere.
+  The path of the /proc filesystem on Linux and Solaris (defaults to "/proc").
+  You may want to re-set this constant right after importing psutil in case your /proc filesystem is mounted elsewhere.

-  Availability: Linux
+  Availability: Linux, Solaris

   .. versionadded:: 3.2.3
+  .. versionchanged:: 3.4.2 also available on Solaris.

 .. _const-pstatus:
 .. data:: STATUS_RUNNING